-We have audited Custer County, Montana's (the government) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the government's major federal programs for the year ended June 30, 2023.
-The government's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Custer County, Montana's (the government) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the government's major federal program for the year ended June 30, 2024.
+The government's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.